sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 8: Conclusions & Summaries

-In conclusion, this room covered the following:
+In conclusion, this room has allowed us to:
-* Understanding why Linux is so commonplace today
+* Understand why Linux is so commonplace today
-* Interacting with our first-ever Linux machine
+* Interact with our first-ever Linux machine
-* Running some of the most fundamental commands
+* Run some of the most fundamental commands
-* Getting an introduction to navigating around the filesystem and using commands like find and grep to make finding data even more efficient
+* Get an introduction to navigating around the filesystem and using commands like find and grep to make finding data even more efficient
-* Powering up our commands by learning about some of the important shell operators
+* Power up our commands by learning about some of the important shell operators

 ## Task 9: Linux Fundamentals Part 2